Wavelet-Harmonic Integration Methods: Introduction

 Second, the choice to use spherical harmonics as part of the velocity and momentum basis functions makes rotations of the detector (or, equivalently, rotations of the DM sky) almost trivially easy to implement.
 Because spherical harmonics transform as representations of $SO(3)$, the action of a rotation on a function is given by matrix multiplication acting on its basis functions.
 Consequently, scans over large sets of rotations can be completed quickly, making it easy to optimize daily modulation analyses for anisotropic detectors~\cite{Catena:2015vpa,Hochberg:2016ntt,Budnik:2017sbu,Hochberg:2017wce,Coskuner:2019odd, Geilhufe:2019ndy,Griffin:2020lgd,Coskuner:2021qxo,Sassi:2021umf,Blanco:2021hlm,Blanco:2022pkt,Boyd:2022tcn,Heikinheimo:2022erq,Catena:2023qkj,Catena:2023awl,Dinmohammadi:2023amy}.
-While this benefit is irrelevant to isotropic detector targets~\cite{DarkSide:2018ppu,XENON:2018voc,SuperCDMS:2018mne,PICO:2019vsc,DAMIC:2019dcn,Blanco:2019lrf,SENSEI:2020dpa,EDELWEISS:2020fxc,PandaX-II:2021nsg,XENON:2022ltv,LZ:2022ufs,XENON:2023sxq,DAMIC-M:2023gxo}, the factorization of the rate integral can simplify these simpler analyses by a substantial margin as well.
-The drastically streamlined calculation makes it possible to propagate the uncertainties from astrophysics~\cite{Wu:2019nhd,Radick:2020qip,Buckley:2022tjy} and the detector physics~\cite{Knapen:2021run,Knapen:2021bwg,Griffin:2021znd} into the rate prediction, or to perform halo-independent analyses of the DM particle model parameters~\cite{Fox:2010bu,Fox:2010bz,Gondolo:2012rs,Kavanagh:2013eya,Feldstein:2014gza,Chen:2021qao,Chen:2022xzi}.
-A statistically significant signal of dark matter in multiple channels could even be used to measure components of the DM velocity distribution directly~\cite{Peter:2011eu,Peter:2013aha,Lee:2014cpa}.
+While this facility with rotations is irrelevant to isotropic detector targets~\cite{DarkSide:2018ppu,XENON:2018voc,SuperCDMS:2018mne,PICO:2019vsc,DAMIC:2019dcn,Blanco:2019lrf,SENSEI:2020dpa,EDELWEISS:2020fxc,PandaX-II:2021nsg,XENON:2022ltv,LZ:2022ufs,XENON:2023sxq,DAMIC-M:2023gxo}, the factorization of the rate integral can simplify an isotropic analysis by a substantial margin as well.